Python

 Using Python virtual environments with conda

-A similar process can be used with miniconda to create and activate a conda environment
+A similar process can be used with miniconda to create and activate a conda environment.
+Again, we prefer you to use uv, but there are some cases where you must use a conda environment.

 $ module load miniconda3